 2007 Golf Year in Review 2007 was a busy year for the Classic GOLF Tours team.
 Part of that business involved travel.
 To become experts on golfing opportunities around the world, we must occasionally push away from our desks; grab a flight and hit the links.
 Are American Golfer's Ruining Scottish Golf Scotland is on a golf-building binge of new courses, redesigns, fancy hotels and impressive clubhouses.
 Interest in Scotland golf vacation package by American golfers is certainly part of the reason for this boom.
 Curing Your Golf Malaise Playing golf on the same course time after time has its advantages.
 One advantage is that one's knowledge of the course gets better and skills needed to void hazards, O.B. and distractions (twenty-something cart girls come to mind) all get well honed.
 Golfing through a Recession The bad economy masks some benefits you may not have thought of.
 Transportation costs have fallen and may continue to do so.
 Lower gasoline prices make a drive to Arizona, California or along the Alabama Golf Trail a bargain this year.
 Highlands Golf - The Great Escape Some times in golf and in life you just want to get away.
 Fortunately, there are still a few places so remote that the thought a golf course might exist is only slightly less amazing than the discovery of some really good ones.

 Olde Scotland Has Some New to Show You People ask me why I travel to Scotland so often.
 Other than for the obvious reason that it's fun, Scotland is ever changing and to keep up I need to return from time to time to see what's new.
 People also say that Scotland is about tradition Pampering and Golf in Scotland My wife's squeeze told me I was scoring some major points.
 The squeeze wasn't for the usual things a good husband does for his spouse such as a thoughtful gift or a gimme putt.
 No, I got my squeeze for taking her to the Gleneagles Resort in Scotland.
 Planning Your Summer Golf Vacation in Scotland Winter is the time many golfers start thinking about golf and where they may want to play during the summer.
 It is also the time that many of the same golfers don Prestwick - Golf of Tradition Founded in 1851, Prestwick was the home club of young Tom Morris, who went on to dominate golf in Scotland for many years.
 Return to St. Andrews Swilican Bridge is truly the most recognized symbol of golf but it has a much less grand history.
 Scotland's Golf in the Northern Highlands The northern Highlands of Scotland offers some of the finest golf in Scotland and a chance to explore the roots of your own game.
 Single Malt Whisky Day Scotland's Scotch Whisky Month is May!
 St. Andrews Old Course King James IV lifted the ban on golf in 1502.
 The no golf law was imposed by a predecessor to encourage the practice of archery by the able bodied men of Scotland.
+St. Andrews Old Course in 2018 at the best Price St. Andrews Old Course in 2018 at the best Price!
+This is the chance you and your golfing buddies have been waiting for!
 Tell me if this describes you I've been thinking about a golf trip to Scotland for months, but haven't done a thing about it.
 Now it's probably too late and the good courses like St. Andrews are sold out Turnberry's Tough Love There were but eight of us starting out that morning.
 It was blowing hard off the North Sea and the rain stung as it smacked into the only uncovered parts of our bodies, our hands and faces.
 Where did my ball go?
 "Where did my ball go?" shouts George.
 To this day, I am unsure if the question was intended to psyche me out and throw me off my game or if George really couldn't see his drive, though short, was right down the middle of the fairway.

 South Africa: Golf & So Much More Many of us have a "bucket list".
 In case the concept is new to you, a "bucket list" is simply a personal list of things you want to do, see or experience before you literally "kick the bucket".
 South Africa: Golf & So Much More #2 South Africa is a long way from my home in Denver.
 To get to Johannesburg or JO-BURG as the locals call it, I took a red eye to JFK and connected to South African Airlines for my 16+ hour flight.
 There are more civilized ways to make your trip.